jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-possibly the simplest and shortest path from point A to point B. Like many things that are not overly complicated, it works extremely well.Last year, this type of attack accounted for one\-quarter of all breaches.
+possibly the simplest and shortest path from point A to point B. Like many things that are not overly complicated, it works extremely well.
+Last year, this type of attack accounted for one\-quarter of all breaches.
 This year, however, our dataset shows just over 8% of breaches in the Basic